SitaGanesh/X509-Certificate-Template-Prototype/README.md

 4. Integrate the certificate details into OpenWISP configuration system as variables (public key, private key, and UUID).

 #### **what Programming laguagues we are using and why?**
 We are going to use these Python, Django, and JavaScript.
-And the integrating this languages going to be done on Openwisp-controller repository which handles CA, django_x509(PKI) and others.
+And the integrating this languages going to be done on Openwisp-controller repository which handles Certificate, Template, CA, django_x509(PKI).

 <ins> Python </ins> is the primary programming language used for the server-side application (web admin, API, controller, workers).
 In this project it defines the new Template type and fields for models.py and handles the logic for generating certificates and exposing variables.

 <ins> Django </ins> the most popular web frameworks for Python.
 It is used extensively in our modules, allowing rapid development and access to a rich ecosystem.
 Django’s admin.py module creates the UI for the new template type, and its forms.py system ensures users can select a CA and configure properties.

 <ins> JavaScript </ins> A language for adding interactivity to web pages.
-This are used to for making admin, forms dynamic while showing certificate-specific fields only when the “Certificate” type is selected.
+This is used to for making admin, forms dynamic while showing certificate-specific fields only when the “Certificate” type is selected.

 **overall** *Python + Django*: Handle the backend logic (models, certificate generation, configuration integration) and generate the admin UI. *JavaScript*: Adds frontend interactivity, making the form user-friendly.